eliranwong/toolmate/package/freegenius/README.md

 [In case you are interested, you may check the class "CallOllama" [in this file](https://github.com/eliranwong/freegenius/blob/main/package/freegenius/utils/shared_utils.py)]

 We invite [further discussion and contributions](https://github.com/eliranwong/freegenius/issues) to refine and enhance this strategy.

+# Tool Dependence

+A new config item "tool_dependence" is introduced in FreeGenius AI from version 0.0.13.

+This value helps the assistance to determine if a function call plugin is needed.

+Its value ranges from 0.0 to 1.0:

+* 0.0 means totally independent of function call plugins.
+Responses are totally depends on models' own abilities or knowledge base
+* 1.0 means fually dependent on function call tools that at least a function call plugin, among available tools, is used to extend model's capabilities
+* setting a value between 0.0 and 1.0 allow users to customise how they want to depends on function call plugins.

 # Welcome Contributions